FlashGet Kids FlashGet Kids

 Work with your child to create rules about gaming time, appropriate content, and consequences for breaking the rules.
 Involving them promotes ownership and responsibility.

-The World Health Organization (WHO), emphasizes the need to be alert to the amount of time spent on gaming.
-Particularly when it’s to the exclusion of other daily activities.
+The World Health Organization (WHO), emphasizes the need to be alert to the amount of time spent on gaming particularly when it’s to the exclusion of other daily activities.

-Guidelines from the American Academy of Child and Adolescent psychiatry suggest no more than 60 minutes of screen time on school days and 2 hours or less on non-school days for children over six.
+Guidelines from the American Academy of Child and Adolescent Psychiatry suggest no more than 60 minutes of screen time on school days and 2 hours or less on non-school days for children over six.

 Gaming should occur only after schoolwork, chores, and other essential responsibilities are completed.